art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 ## Usage

+    neptune-namespaces [options]

+    options:
+      -w, --watch     stay running, watch for changes, and automatically update -v, --verbose   enable verbose output
-    neptune-namespaces [one or more directories]
+      -r, --root      list one or more --root arguments

-Each directory specified is processed independently and bound to the root `Neptune` namespace.
+Each root directory specified is processed independently and bound to the runtime root namespace: `global.Namespace`.

 ## Contributing